ianlewis/dotfiles/README.md

   clean                     Delete temporary files.
 ```

-Run `make configure-all install-all` to install tools and configuration files.
+Run `make all` to install tools and configuration files.

 ## Tools